niemtec/mind-graph/atoms/alan-turing.md

 ## Turing's Homosexuality
-> Alan Turing was homosexual – a fact that he took no particular pains to hide, especially as he grew older.
-For a boy growing up in the 1920s and for a grown man in the subsequent few decades, being homosexual – especially if one was British and a member of the upper classes – was an unmentionable, terrible, and mysterious affliction.
+> "Alan Turing was homosexual – a fact that he took no particular pains to hide, especially as he grew older.
+For a boy growing up in the 1920s and for a grown man in the subsequent few decades, being homosexual – especially if one was British and a member of the upper classes – was an unmentionable, terrible, and mysterious affliction."
->
-> (Alan Turing: The Enigma)
+> (*Alan Turing: The Enigma*)

 His openness to being a gay man came decades too early.
 His social life was a charade.
 Like any homosexual man, he was living an imitation game, not in the sense of conscious play-acting, but by being accepted as a person that he was not.